Scripter17/url-cleaner/README.md

 # PLEASE note that URL Cleaner is not something you should blindly trust!
 URL Cleaner and its default config are under heavy development, and many websites may break, be partially unhandled, or give incorrect results.

-While the default config tries its best to minimize info leaks when expanding redirects by both cleaning the URLs before sending the request and only sending a request to the returned value if it's detected as a redirect, this expansion may lead to websites deanonymizing your/your URL Cleaner Site instances IP address.
-It may also allow malicious enails/comments/DMs to find your IP by buying expired but still handled redirect sites.
+While the default config tries its best to minimize info leaks when expanding redirects by both cleaning the URLs before sending the request and only sending a request to the returned URL if it's also detected as a redirect, this expansion may lead to websites deanonymizing your/your URL Cleaner Site instance's IP address.
+It may also allow malicious emails/comments/DMs to find your IP by buying expired but still handled redirect sites.

-While URL Cleaner supports using proxies, disabling network access entirely, and doesn't consider hiding the fact you're cleaning URLs in scope, you should be aware that there are going to be edge cases clever attackers can use to betray your confidence in URL Cleaner.

 Additionally, some redirect websites also put the destination in the URL (`https://example-redirect-site.com/redirect/1234?final_url=https://example.com/`).
 For these, the default config uses the `final_url` query parameter to skip the network request.